 2. Non-traditional Teaching Environment: This option is preferred mostly by non-educational institutions; examples include municipalities, professional associations and similar organizations.

 Participants are required to complete the mandatory Teach & Travel training sessions.
 Training sessions cover topics like class management, orientation on student profile, training for teaching materials and activities, sample class sessions and more.
 Regional offices offer training sessions locally and online training option is NOT available.

 The internship program gives participants to gain valuable experience, enrich their resumes and build professional networks.

 The internship program is a 2 to 4 week internship program available in fields of Business & Finance, Media and Journalism, Security/Criminal Justice & Governance, Health & Medicine, Education, NGO, and Architecture.
 Interns are unpaid.
 The internships are full-time (40 hours per week).
 Participants may receive university credit for their participation, depending on their school’s credit policy.
-There are mainly two types of internships:

 This internship is a classical internship format in which for three weeks, participants are assigned to one institution.
 In that period, candidates are introduced to the company, systems and are assigned tasks and projects.
 Media and Journalism, Health & Medicine, Education, and Architecture internships are all in regular internship format.